TosbackCgusBridge-Bot/CGUs-versions/Bing/Privacy Policy.md

 You also have the option of proactively making choices about the receipt of promotional e-mail, telephone calls, and postal mail from Microsoft by visiting and signing into the Promotional Communications Manager allows you to update contact information, manage Microsoft-wide contact preferences, opt out of subscriptions, and choose whether to share your contact information with Microsoft partners.
 If you do not have a Microsoft account, you can manage your Microsoft email communication preferences by using this web form.
 These choices do not apply to the display of online advertising: please refer to the section "Display of Advertising (Opt-out)" for information on this matter.
 Nor do they apply to the receipt of mandatory service communications that are considered part of certain Microsoft services, which you may receive periodically unless you cancel the service.

-Microsoft AccountMicrosoft Account
+Microsoft accountMicrosoft account

-Microsoft account (formerly known as Windows Live ID and Microsoft Passport) is a service that allows you to sign into Microsoft products, web sites and services, as well as those of select Microsoft partners.When you create a Microsoft account, we ask you to provide certain information.
+Microsoft account (formerly known as Windows Live ID and Microsoft Passport) is a service that allows you to sign into Microsoft products, web sites and services, as well as those of select Microsoft partners.
+When you create a Microsoft account, we ask you to provide certain information.
 When you sign into a site or service using your Microsoft account, we collect certain information in order to verify your identity on behalf of the site or service, to protect you from malicious account usage, and to protect the efficiency and security of the Microsoft account service.
 We also send certain information to a site or service you have signed into with your Microsoft account.

 To view additional details about Microsoft account, including how to create and use a Microsoft account, how to edit account information, and how we collect and use information relating to a Microsoft account, please click on Learn More.

 Microsoft account (formerly known as Windows Live ID and Microsoft Passport) is a service that allows you to sign into Microsoft products, web sites and services, as well as those of select Microsoft partners.
+This includes products, websites and services such as the following:

+*   Xbox Live.
+*   Microsoft Hotmail.
+*   Microsoft Office 2013.
+*   Windows Phone. and
+*   Windows 8.

 **Creating a Microsoft account.**

-You can create a Microsoft account here by providing an email address, a password and other “account proofs,” such as an alternate email address, a phone number, and a question and secret answer.
-We will use your “account proofs” for security purposes only - for instance, to verify your identity in the event that you cannot access your Microsoft account and need assistance, or to reset your password if you cannot access the email address associated with your Microsoft account.
+You can create a Microsoft account here by providing an email address, a password and other "account proofs", such as an alternate email address, a phone number, and a question and secret answer.
+We will use your "account proofs" for security purposes only - for instance, to verify your identity in the event that you cannot access your Microsoft account and need assistance, or to reset your password if you cannot access the email address associated with your Microsoft account.
 Some services may require added security, and in those cases, you may be asked to create an additional security key.
-The email address and password that you use to sign up for your Microsoft account are your “credentials” that you will use to authenticate with our network.
+The email address and password that you use to sign up for your Microsoft account are your "credentials" that you will use to authenticate with our network.
 Furthermore, a 64-bit unique ID number will be assigned to your credentials and will be used to identify your credentials and associated information.

-When you create a Microsoft account, we will also ask you to provide the following demographic information: gender. country. birthdate. and postal code.We may use birthdate to verify that children obtain appropriate consent from a parent or guardian to use a Microsoft account, as required by local law.
+When you create a Microsoft account, we will also ask you to provide the following demographic information: gender. country. birthdate. and postal code.
+We may use birthdate to verify that children obtain appropriate consent from a parent or guardian to use a Microsoft account, as required by local law.
 In addition, this demographic information is used by our online advertising systems to provide you with personalized advertisements about products and services you might find useful, but our advertising systems never get your name or contact information.
 In other words, our advertising systems do not contain or use any information that can personally and directly identify you (such as your name, email address and phone number).
-If you prefer not to receive personalized ads, you may register your preference with your Microsoft account by visiting Your privacy and Microsoft personalized ads so that whenever you sign into web sites or services with your Microsoft account, our advertising systems will not serve you personalized ads.
-For more information about how Microsoft uses information for advertising, please see the Microsoft Advertising Privacy Statement.
+If you prefer not to receive personalized ads, you may register your preference with your Microsoft account by visiting this page so that whenever you sign into web sites or services with your Microsoft account, our advertising systems will not serve you personalized ads.
+For more information about how Microsoft uses information for advertising, please see the Microsoft Advertising Privacy Supplement.

 You can use an email address provided by Microsoft (such as those ending in live.com, hotmail.com, or msn.com) or an email address provided by a third party (such as those ending in gmail.com or yahoo.com) when signing up for your Microsoft account.